Contributors: Juan_Gabriel Rueda-Bayona

 Contributors: Rachel Reetzke, Yang Hai, Fernando Llanos, Bharath Chandrasekaran

 ...
-These folders contain the EEG data collected and analyzed in Reetzke et al. Tracing the trajectory of sensory plasticity across different stages of speech learning in adulthood.
-The Readme.txt file contains description of the data organization of the files within the respective folders.
+These two folders contain the behavioral data collected and analyzed in Reetzke et al. Tracing the trajectory of sensory plasticity across different stages of speech learning in adulthood.
+1_Tone Categorization = Sound-to-Category Training Task; Generalization Task; and Dual-Task 2_Perceptual Identification = Perceptual Identification Task Both folders contain: 1.
+Chinese participant data 2.
+English participant data from the four learning phases: novice, experienced, overtrained, and retention 3.
+Stimuli used in respective experiments 4.
+Readme.txt file with further description of the data organization from the respective experiments.

 Contributors: Knut Einar Rosendahl